alpacahq/alpaca-docs/content/api-references/accounts/accounts.md

 ### Response

-Will return the CIP ID generated on submission, `account_id`, and CIP data if it exists otherwise will throw an error.
+It will return the CIP ID generated on submission, `account_id`, and CIP data if it exists otherwise will throw an error.

 ---